Alector-FoodPrint/afp-front/README.md

 ## Getting Started

-> This is the front-end of a decentralised app (Dapp), build with NextJS.
+> This is the front-end of a decentralised app (Dapp), build with NextJS / React.

 You can run the development server: